BelfDev/digital_bank/README.md

 ### Architecture

 > “It is not enough for code to work.”
 As [uncle Bob](https://books.google.com.br/books?id=_i6bDeoCQzsC&printsec=frontcover&dq=inauthor:%22Robert+C.+Martin%22&hl=pt-BR&sa=X&ved=2ahUKEwjy-tSez7frAhXsLLkGHU41CLMQ6AEwAHoECAQQAg#v=onepage&q&f=false) said, **even bad code can function**.
-To make sure it is also clean, this project's code is divided into four layers: `Presentation`, `Business Logic`, `Repository`, and `Data Source`.

 This project follows a multi-layered architecture inspired by Clean and MVVM, where the presentation layer is detached from the business logic.
-To enforce SOLID and DRY principles, it is divided into multiple packages, each with its own responsibility.
-My motivation is to demonstrate how to build a scalable Flutter project which is easy to maintain and extend even if the company grows exponentially.
+To enforce SOLID and DRY principles, it is divided into nine packages, each with its own responsibility.
+My motivation was to demonstrate how to build a scalable Flutter project which is easy to maintain and extend, even if the company grows rapidly.

 #### Relevant package types
 - `app` => Contains the `main.dart` file and the app's entry point.